 Rising in popularity

-Additionally, it acts as a re-hydration agent for those who are dehydrated.
+Additionally, it acts as a rehydration agent for those who are dehydrated.
 One glass can make a big difference!

-Making yogurt is as easy as boiling 2 cups of milk, letting it cool to room temperature.
-Whisk a 1/2 tsp of full fat yogurt, cover and let it stay overnight.
+I use whole milk because it produces the best yogurt ever.
+Making yogurt is as easy as boiling 2 cups of milk, and letting it cool to room temperature.
+Whisk a ½ teaspoon of full-fat yogurt, cover, and let it stay overnight.

-How to make cumin powder
+Instructions to make cumin powder

 You can also add a freshly roasted cumin powder to add to this lassi.
-It’s really easy to make.
+It’s easy to make.

 - Heat a small skillet pan at medium heat.

-- Add 2 Tbsp of cumin.
+- Add 2 Tbsp of cumin seeds.

 - Roast for about 2 minutes, stirring constantly so that it doesn’t burn.